arhrid/OceanDataPlatform/README.md

-# OceanDataPlatform
+# Data Play Geo
-Chatbot-enhanced data platform which deploys net of sensors throughout the ocean.
-Data is acquired from weather sensors, buoy, etc.
+Chatbot-enhanced data platform which deploys net of land sensors.
+Data is acquired from weather sensors, buoy, etc. One example is the CIMIS weather data.

 #Features: